John Lafia

 John Lafia (April 2, 1957 – April 29, 2020) was an American film director and screenwriter.
 He was best known for co-writing the slasher film Child's Play (1988) with Don Mancini and Tom Holland.
+He also directed the first sequel in the franchise, Child's Play 2.

 Career

 Lafia's first feature film was The Blue Iguana, which he wrote and directed as well as producing the soundtrack.
 It was selected to screen at a special midnight showing in the Palais des Festivals at the 1988 Cannes Film Festival.
 Lafia co-wrote the screenplay for Child's Play (1988).
 As a credited screenwriter, he was responsible for coining the name "Chucky" and contributing trademark dialog such as "Hi, I'm Chucky, wanna play?"
 Upon its release, Child's Play was number one at the North American box office.
 The film won a Saturn Award for Best Horror Film, as well as a nomination for best writing.
 The film was also an Official Selection at the Festival International du Film Fantastique d'Avoriaz.
 Lafia went on to direct Child's Play 2 (1990).
 The film debuted at number one on the North American box office charts.
 It was nominated for a Saturn Award, and was an Official Selection at the Festival International du Film Fantastique d'Avoriaz.
 Lafia followed Child's Play 2 with Man's Best Friend (1993), which he both wrote and directed for New Line Cinema.
 The film debuted at number two on the North American box office charts and was selected for the Special Prize at the Festival international du film fantastique de Gérardmer by a panel of judges led by Terry Gilliam and Walter Hill.
 Man's Best Friend also garnered a Saturn Award nomination in the science fiction category.
 The film was an Official Selection at the Brussels International Fantastic Film Festival, as well as the Beauvais Film Festival Cinemalia.